nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 [full C2M2 model](../draft-C2M2_ER_diagrams/full-C2M2-ER-model.png)
 according to needs identified while working with more operationally complex DCCs.
-Newer or smaller DCCs, by contrast, may not have currently enough information readily available to feasibly describe their experimental resources using the full model: CFDE will fully support cases like these by offering simpler but still well-structured metadata
+Newer or smaller DCCs, by contrast, may not currently have enough readily-available information to feasibly describe their experimental resources using the full model: CFDE will fully support cases like these by offering simpler but still well-structured metadata